Azure/azure-rest-api-specs/specification/healthdataaiservices/data-plane/HealthDataAIServices.DeidServices/readme.md

-# HealthDataAIServices.Deidentification
+# HealthDataAIServices.DeidServices

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for HealthDataAIServices.Deidentification.
+This is the AutoRest configuration file for HealthDataAIServices.DeidServices.

 ## Getting Started